7L7K/AI_BasketBall_Analysis_v1/team_assigner/README.md

-# 🧢 Team Assigner Module
+# 🧢 Team Assigner

-This module contains the logic for automatically assigning basketball players to their teams based on jersey color, using the [Fashion CLIP](https://huggingface.co/patrickjohncyh/fashion-clip) model from Hugging Face.
+This folder contains the logic for automatically assigning basketball players to their teams based on jersey color, using the [Fashion CLIP](https://huggingface.co/patrickjohncyh/fashion-clip) model from Hugging Face.

 It is used as part of the larger **AI-Powered Basketball Analysis System** to differentiate between teams across video frames.